AudiusProject/audius-protocol/mediorum/README.md

 If you want to move data between providers (e.g., from your disk to AWS or GCS), do the following:
 1. Set `AUDIUS_STORAGE_DRIVER_URL_MOVE_FROM` (in `audius-docker-compose/creator-node/override.env`) to your current provider (most likely local disk - `"file:///tmp/mediorum/blobs"`).
 2. Set `AUDIUS_STORAGE_DRIVER_URL` to the new provider (see below for configuration and to make sure you have the right credentials).
-3. Start the server and wait until you see the following message logged: "Finished moving files between buckets" (NOTE: this may take hours to complete)
+3. Start the server and monitor logs for errors.
+Once you see the message "Finished moving files between buckets" and the health check responds again, then the migration is complete.
+NOTE: this may take hours to complete.
 4. Remove the `AUDIUS_STORAGE_DRIVER_URL_MOVE_FROM` env var and restart the server.
 You're good to go!

 ### Configuring GCS Backend